-With the exception of stock option awards granted to Dr. Theuer, described below under "-Potential Payments Upon Termination or Change in Control," all of our outstanding stock option awards as of September 30, 2014 contain a double trigger acceleration feature.
-Pursuant to such double trigger acceleration feature, in the event of the holder's cessation of continuous service without cause, and not due to a death or disability, in connection with or within 18 months following consummation of a change in control, the vesting and exercisability of the option will be accelerated in full.
+With the exception of stock option awards granted to Dr. Theuer, described below under "-Potential Payments Upon Termination or Change in Control," all of our outstanding stock option awards to executives as of December 31, 2015 contain a double trigger acceleration feature.
+Pursuant to such double trigger acceleration feature, in the event of the holder's cessation of continuous service without cause, and not due to a death or disability, in connection with or within either 12 or 18 months following consummation of a change in control, the vesting and exercisability of the option will be accelerated in full.